nkester/About-Me-Site/content/home/experience.md

     description: |
       Responsibilities include:

-      * Analyze single soldier or weapon system performance in the context of its intended employment situations to inform decisions on the system's acquisition and use.
+      * Analyzing single soldier or weapon system performance in the context of its intended employment situations to inform decisions on the system's acquisition and use.
-      * Perform basic research level analysis to determine the qualities and capabilities systems must posses to achieve intended results.
+      * Performing basic research level analysis to determine the qualities and capabilities systems must posses to achieve intended results.

   - title: Construction Project Manager
     company: U.S. Army Corps of Engineers (USACE), Seattle District